 Crockpot Stuffed Pepper Soup

-And yet here I am squeezing in ONE more recipe because … soup!!
-And goodness do I love it so. <— I mean seriously, I can’t be the only one who eats soup all year round, right??
-Where my soup people at???
+And yet here I am squeezing in ONE more recipe because … soup!
+And goodness do I love it so.

-The flavors get really happy together while slowly simmering away in the crockpot and we are left with a soup that is completely delightful!
-And filling and perrrrfect for cold winter errr spring days.
+The flavors get really happy together while slowly simmering away in the crockpot and we are left with a soup that is completely delightful.
+And filling and perfect for cold winter errr spring days.

 - I included the time to brown the ground turkey as part of the prep time for the recipe (and not the cook time).
 I figure this makes more sense with a crockpot dish, as the time in the slow cooker is completely hands off.